What is the California Lemon Law? What are my legal rights?

 A: Basically, so long as your vehicle has a manufacturing defect which substantially impairs the use, value, or safety of the vehicle, and it cannot be repaired after a reasonable number of attempts by the manufacturer, then your vehicle may qualify for a repurchase.
 It applies to all new and many used vehicles, whether purchased or leased, for personal and most small business use.

-All California Lemon Law cases are unique, we encourage you to call our law offices at 1-888-395-3666 or fill out the form at the top of this page for a free case evaluation.
+All California Lemon Law cases are unique, we encourage you to call our law office at 1-888-395-3666 or fill out the form at the top of this page for a free case evaluation.

 Click here to read more about the California Lemon Law requirements.